 Homework solutions and grades are posted on the EEweb course website.
 (Follow the links to “Assignments” or “Grades”.)

 Textbook and lecture notes.
 The lecture notes will be posted on this website.
-The material is largely based on the following books, and on the notes of the course EE364b (Convex Optimization II) at Stanford University.
+Many of the topics are covered in the following books and in the course EE364b (Convex Optimization II) at Stanford University.

 D. Bertsekas and J. Tsitsiklis, Parallel and Distributed Computation, Athena Scientific.

 Y. Nesterov, Introductory Lectures on Convex Optimization: A Basic Course, Kluwer.

 J. Nocedal and S. Wright, Numerical Optimization (Springer).

 B. T. Polyak, Introduction to Optimization, Optimization Software.

 Course requirements.
 Several homework assignments and a project.